 Wherever there is a difference between official time zone data, and local time zone observance, we try to show both.
 (More on that in our "exceptions" page).

 We intend to keep the data current.
 In our change log you will see that we keep very current with any changes to North American time zone borders and observance.

 The borders presented here includes recent changes in Indiana, North Dakota and Nayarit Mexico.
 All official changes through August 2014 are included.

 While most of the North America observes DST, there are significant exceptions.
 Such as Arizona (except for the Navajo reservation), Hawaii, the Mexican state of Sonora, the Canadian province of Saskatchewan, parts of eastern Quebec, and several smaller entities.
 Details in the "exceptions" page.

 Just like time zone deviations, some DST exceptions are official while others are merely local practice.
 So be warned.

 Hopefully this all helps get you where you need to go on time.

 DISCLAIMER: All content was generated via human effort.
 Every attempt is made to ensure accuracy, and any errors detected or reported are corrected.
 But it is not possible to guarantee 100% accuracy.
-Therefore the contents of this site are not suitable for any use involving risk to health, finances or property, whether directly or indirectly.
+Therefore the contents of this site are not suitable for any use involving risk to health, finances or property.

 DO NOT ASSUME ONTIME ZONE BORDERS REFLECT POLITICAL BOUNDARIES.
 Some political boundaries are complex, with conflicting sources of data and possible ongoing disputes.
 This is especially true of many Native American lands.
 OTZ boundaries seek only to show the likely time at a given location, not to indicate anything about the local legal or political authority.
 Travelers should use other resources to remain mindful of their location when near international boundaries or those of soverign entities, especially those which may be poorly marked or follow geographic features.